heremaps/xyz-documentation/docs/microsoft-buildings.md

 HERE Technologies worked with [geocode.earth](https://geocode.earth) to enhance the original Microsoft Building Footprint dataset to add admin attributes to each polygon.
 As a result, the enhanced dataset can be filtered by admin attribute to focus on the data of interest.

 The data is available in two formats – GeoJSON and GeoJSONL. ([Learn more about GeoJSONL over at interline.io](https://www.interline.io/blog/here-cli-supports-geojsonl/).)
+It maintains the [ODbL license granted by Microsoft](https://github.com/Microsoft/USBuildingFootprints/blob/master/LICENCE-DATA).

 Both formats can be efficiently uploaded to HERE XYZ Spaces using the HERE CLI using the `-s` streaming option.